kozalosev/dotfiles/README.md

 ------------------------------

 You can use the [KozConfigurator](https://bitbucket.org/Kozalo/kozconfigurator/) script to install all essential software and apply basic tweaks.
+Another option is to use an [Ansible playbook](https://github.com/kozalosev/dotfiles-playbook).

 Unfortunately, _git_ doesn't allow us to clone the repository into a non-empty directory.
 There are at least 2 options how to circumvent this.